What you'll learn:

 How to configure SSO in Uptick using your identity provider

-Step-by-step instructions for Azure Active Directory setup
+Step-by-step instructions for Azure Active Directory and Google Workspace setup

 Important security considerations and troubleshooting tips